-- The following article details how to export Bills form Procurify and Import Bills into Xero.
+- The following article details how to export Bills from Procurify and Import Bills into Xero.
 A note on taxes before we begin, Xero calculates sales tax/GST/VAT after the fact, on a line-item basis.
 You, therefore, don't worry about taxes at all in Procurify: don't add them as line items on requests, PO's, or Bills.
 Let Xero add taxes when it imports Bills.
+The Xero template example provide are general guidelines and do not account for unique customizations.

 #1) Click the following link to create a Procurify Template for Export: This step will only need to be completed once.
 After you've created the template, you'll be able to easily access and export this template every time you wish to import Bills into Xero.